Badgerati/Pode/docs/Hosting/AwsLambda.md

 ### Static Content

-Unlike Azure Functions, static content in AWS Functions can be served up in the normal way - assuming your function can recieve multiple routes.
+Unlike Azure Functions, static content in AWS Functions can be served up in the normal way - assuming your function can receive multiple routes.

 For example, if you have a CSS stylesheet at `/tmp/www/styles/main.css.pode`, then your `index.pode` view would get this as such: